DevOps Tools and Plug-ins

 Oracle Cloud Infrastructure provides a number of DevOps tools and plug-ins for working with Oracle Cloud Infrastructure services.
 These can simplify provisioning and managing infrastructure or enable automated testing and continuous delivery.

-OCI Modules for PowerShell - A set of cmdlet modules that can be used with PowerShell Core to manage Oracle Cloud Infrastructure resources, such as Compute, Load Balancing, and Database services.
+OCI Modules for PowerShell - A set of cmdlet modules that can be used with PowerShell Core to manage Oracle Cloud Infrastructure resources, such as Compute, Load Balancer, and Database services.

-Ansible Collection - Automate provisioning and configuring of Oracle Cloud Infrastructure resources, such as Compute, Load Balancing, and Database services.
+Ansible Collection - Automate provisioning and configuring of Oracle Cloud Infrastructure resources, such as Compute, Load Balancer, and Database services.

 Compute Jenkins Plug-in - Bring up and down services or nodes as required to serve Jenkins Build Jobs and dynamically allocate Oracle Cloud Infrastructure resources for continuous integration tasks.